Imran4424/HasKell-Programming-StepByStep/readme.md

 1. Write a program that prints your name
 2. An integer variable n contains 5.
 Write a program that prints value of n.
 3. Variable declaration in Haskell (Both constant and non constant)
+4. Write a program that read and display an integer number

 # Operators